How to stay healthier?

 So, as excited as you are about seeing that magic number on the scale, don’t rush out and proclaim “I did it!
 I’m done!”
 Take the time to settle in to the phases of transitioning and adopting the daily lifestyle and eating habits that will keep you at that goal weight.

-Here are a few tips to help you maintain your hard earned weight loss success and keep it off over the long-term:
+Here are a few tips to help you maintain your hard earned weight loss success over the long-term:

 - Make sure the weight loss program you have chosen has a plan to not only lose weight, but to transition you from the weight loss phase into a long-term maintenance regime.
 You will continue to need coaching, monitoring and support during this transition and through maintenance.
 The team that supported you through your dieting days may become even more valuable when you are facing more choices and need to learn different coping skills.